Being location independent is a way of working, a way of living and – more than anything – it’s a mindset, a way of being…

 The rare holidays we took were not for lack of money – our combined joint salary was way above average and we could pretty much afford to do mostly what we wanted – but lack of time.

 Scheduling holidays around clients demands and projects was a nightmare and taking more than 3-4 weeks off was a bad career move and simply not the ‘done thing’.
 So snatched holidays here and there were idyllic but all too short.

-We do what we want, when we want, with whom we want, and where we want.
+I do what I want, when I want, with whom I want, and where I want.

 So how did we got from the merry-go-round of the corporate rat race to the free-as-a-bird wanderings of a location independent lifestyle?

 Usually there’s a catalyst.
 Something that moves you from the status quo to something…different.
 The unknown is terrifying so it’s usually easier to stick with the known, even if it’s not quite what you want.

 The catalyst for us was my Mum dying from a cancer-related complication.
 We promptly arranged a 6-month leave of absence and had an epiphany while travelling around Australia & New Zealand.